ReverseThatApp/ReverseThatApp.github.io/_posts/2020-03-15-by-pass-in-app-purchase-iOS-modify-local-configuration.md

 What we need to do is find out if we can disable lock icon on UI, then it might lead us to unlock in-app purchase contents without purchasing.
 Let's do it ^_^

 ## Analysis
-### Static Analysic
+### Static Analysis
-First of all, let's start from UI.
+First of all, let's start with UI.
 What we can see here is locked contents will have top-left lock icon.
 Let think about how we will implement this UI as a developer.
 We just need a card background image and a lock icon on top, right?
 So let do some static analysis by extracting app **.ipa** file and looking for such kind of image.

-With the help of [Frida iOS Dump](https://github.com/AloneMonkey/frida-ios-dump) or [CrackerXI](https://forum.iphonecake.com/index.php?/topic/363020-crackerxi-gui-app-decryption-tool-for-ios-11-12-13/), we can easily pull out **.ipa** file of PATCHABLE app on jailbreak device, unzip **.ipa** and navigate to Payload/PATCHABLE folder and look for image with lock icon, luckily we can find it as below.
+With the help of [Frida iOS Dump](https://github.com/AloneMonkey/frida-ios-dump) or [CrackerXI](https://forum.iphonecake.com/index.php?/topic/363020-crackerxi-gui-app-decryption-tool-for-ios-11-12-13/), we can easily pull out **.ipa** file of PATCHABLE app on jailbroken device, unzip **.ipa** and navigate to Payload/PATCHABLE folder and look for image with lock icon, luckily we can find it as below.
 [![lock icon on Finder]({{ site.baseurl }}/images/wp-ios/sub-lock-finder-search.png)]({{ site.baseurl }}/images/wp-ios/sub-lock-finder-search.png){:target="_blank"} <br/>**Figure 1: Lock icon inside app bundle**<br/><br/>

 Why I say luckily, because sometime developer put images inside Assets catalog instead, so after compiling images will be bundled inside **Assets.car** file.
 Actually there is a tool to extract **Assets.car** file but we will skip for now as we found icon outside.